microsoft/vsts-extension-color-control/README.md

         }
 )
 ```

+### Recommendation: use Q with service calls
-To utilize two return values from one service call, use Q.  In this example, I am asking for the allowed values and the current value associated with a field using the Q.spread function.
+To wait on the response of multiple calls, you can use Q.  This example shows how to ask for the allowed values and the current value associated with a field using the Q.spread function.
+You can make two parallel requests, and the code will not be executed until both services have returned a response.

 ```typescript
 WitService.WorkItemFormService.getService().then(